tlwilliams895/data-structures-and-algorithms/src/chapters/binary-trees/binary-search-trees.rst

 Binary Search Tree
 ------------------

-.. binary search tree is the combination of the concept of a binary search, and a binary tree.
-This helps visualize how a binary search works.

 A Binary Search Tree, is a Binary Tree that is balanced.
 Like the Binary Tree each node can have no more than two child nodes.
 But in the case of ordering